CivicActions/guidebook/docs/100-security/yubikey/README.md

 Download and install the [YubiKey Personalization Tool](https://itunes.apple.com/us/app/yubikey-personalization-tool/id638161122?mt=12) from the Mac App Store at [https://itunes.apple.com/us/app/yubikey-personalization-tool](https://itunes.apple.com/us/app/yubikey-personalization-tool/id638161122?mt=12)

 Please Note the YubiKey Personalization Tool is only available in USA App Store.
-[To download the package visit] (https://www.yubico.com/products/services-software/download/yubikey-personalization-tools/)
+If you are outside the US, you can download [directly from Yubico](https://www.yubico.com/products/services-software/download/yubikey-personalization-tools/).

 ### Personalize your YubiKey